-- Architecture at the University is ranked 2nd in the UK with 94% overall satisfaction (National Student Survey 2021).
+- Architecture is ranked joint top in the UK for graduate prospects (Complete University Guide 2023), and was ranked 3rd in the UK with 94% overall satisfaction (National Student Survey 2021).

 - Our courses enable you to receive professional recognition to progress your career – courses are validated by such bodies as Architects Registration Board (ARB), the Royal Institute of British Architects (RIBA) and Royal Institution of Chartered Surveyors (RICS).
 Architectural Technology provision is accredited by CIAT, CIOB, and CABE.

-Following successful progression from the course and a year’s experience in architectural practice or related field of work, you are able to enter the March Architecture Part II.
-Prescribed by the Architects Registration Board (ARB) and Royal institute of Architects (RIBA) leading to Part II recognition, which allows you to proceed on a path to become a registered architect and ARB member.
-Alumni from Building Conservation and adaptation include conservation officers, planning consultants, architects and technologists, surveyors, project managers, heritage officers and other multidisciplinary professionals.
+Following successful progression from the course and a year’s experience in architectural practice, or related field of work, you are able to enter the March Architecture Part II.
+Prescribed by the Architects Registration Board (ARB) and Royal Institute of Architects (RIBA) leading to Part II recognition.
+This will allow you to proceed on a path to become a registered architect and ARB member.